Eating Recovery Center - Texas Christian University

 Find a safe and comforting space

 Entering eating disorder treatment is a big step.
-Our program, conveniently located right on campus, helps to ease your worries, with support from professionals and your peers.
+Our programs, conveniently accessed virtually or in person, help to ease your worries, with support from professionals and your peers.

 Connect with a recovery community

-Participants have reported that this program feels like “home.”
+Participants have reported that our program feels like “home.”
 We work closely with TCU’s counseling center to ensure quality care for students.

 Getting started with eating disorder treatment

 Eating disorders are serious illnesses that can take over you or your loved one’s life.
 Reaching out for help is important and brave.
-If you are interested in learning more about the IOP at TCU, we invite you to reach out to our team today.
+If you are interested in learning more about treatment, we invite you to reach out to our team today.

 Insurance coverage at TCU